JaiWillems/celest/README.md

 ## What can be expected of the project?

 In future releases, a high order c-implemented orbit propagator will be incorporated into the library to allow for a complete mission planning workflow from inputting orbital parameters to calculating satellite-to-ground encounter opportunities.

-We also intend to incorporate a window scheduling algorithm to create an optimal satellite itinerary for satellite mission planning.

 Other features under consideration include a terminal interface, higher fidelity conversions, window/data visuals, data loaders, and more robust ground tracking by incorporating forward motion compensation.